The Importance of Continuity in Love Stories

 Common Continuity Errors in Romance

-• A relationship milestone is referenced differently.
+A relationship milestone might be referenced differently.

 How to Catch Continuity Issues